ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 The essential components for developing on the Host are:
 * [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) or Editor
+>While it is not the intention of this guide to recommend any particular IDE, since it is highly subjective regarding which is the *best* (and this is often a contentious debate); you may want to take a look at [Eclipse](http://www.eclipse.org/), which provides an open source, cross-platform everything-including-the-kitchen-sink IDE that is highly extensible and has support for various plugins relevant for cross-platform development.

 * Cross-compiler Toolchain
 >ev3dev has packaged the relevant GCC Cross-compiler Toolchain in [Docker](https://www.docker.com/what-docker) containers to simplify the installation of a POSIX-compliant development environment for the Host.
 * Project Build Tools (we assume the use of [Makefiles](https://en.wikipedia.org/wiki/Makefile) for managing compilation)